Get started now – classes start May 3

 View the BSN Degree Program Curriculum Plan to see what credits are required.

 The Center for Academic Success (CAS) at the Houston campus offers workshops, study materials and appointments with tutors and academic support.
+As you explore nursing programs in Texas, be sure to explore the support each campus provides to ensure your academic success.

 Prospective nursing students begin the admission process by first completing an application and then interviewing with a Chamberlain admission representative.
 When all admission criteria are fulfilled, prospective students are told in writing of their admission status to a specific Chamberlain program and location.